introtocomputerscience/azure-function-autofac-dependency-injection/README.md

 # Autofac Dependency Injection in Azure Functions
-An Autofac based implementation of Dependency Injection based on Boris Wilhelm's [azure-function-dependency-injection](https://github.com/BorisWilhelms/azure-function-dependency-injection) and Scott Holden's [WebJobs.ContextResolver](https://github.com/ScottHolden/WebJobs.ContextResolver)
+An Autofac based implementation of Dependency Injection based on Boris Wilhelm's [azure-function-dependency-injection](https://github.com/BorisWilhelms/azure-function-dependency-injection) and Scott Holden's [WebJobs.ContextResolver](https://github.com/ScottHolden/WebJobs.ContextResolver) available on NuGet as [AzureFunctions.Autofac](https://www.nuget.org/packages/AzureFunctions.Autofac)

 ## Usage
 In order to implement the dependency injection you have to create a resolver and add an attribute on your function.